Azure/cloud-scale-data-for-devs-guide/docs/schema-considerations.md

 ---
-title: Schema design considerations
+title: Schema design considerations for Azure Cosmos DB and schema-less JSON objects
-description: Learn about schema design considerations. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn how to work with schema-less JSON objects in Azure Cosmos database and about schema design considerations. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022